RuanGeldenhuys/22550801_FinMetrics/README.md

 This question investigates returns from an AI Fund, a market benchmark (CAPPED SWIX) and active managers.
-It aims to shed light on the differences and similarity in return structures through various visualisation techniques.
+It aims to shed light on the differences and similarities in return structures through various visualisation techniques.
 The powerpoint is in the Question 1 folder, as the data folder is “gitignored”